-I'm a PhD student in the Computer Science and Engineering department at Texas A&M University, advised by Nima Kalantari.
-My research interests are primarily in computer graphics, with a current focus on rendering.
-My goal is to develop optimized solutions in graphics to better describe and visualize real world scenarios.
+I'm a final-year PhD candidate in the Computer Science and Engineering department at Texas A&M University, advised by Nima Kalantari.

 Neural Importance Sampling of Many Lights